We are NOT accepting patients with Tricare, Medicaid, Medicare, or EAP.

 Do you offer both telehealth and in-person appointments?

-Currently, the majority of providers offer therapy via telehealth.
-However, many are returning to the office over the next few months.
+Currently, most providers offer therapy via telehealth.
 Since each provider makes the decision based on their comfort level, we do not have a set date for in-office appointments.

 What is telehealth?
 Does my insurance cover it?

 Telehealth is therapy provided through a secure video platform.
-All of our telehealth appointments are provided through secure, HIPAA-compliant platforms that maintain confidentiality and privacy.
+All of our telehealth appointments are conducted via secure, HIPAA-compliant platforms that protect confidentiality and privacy.
 All insurance providers cover video telehealth appointments.

 Can I schedule a medication appointment without a therapist?